FAXES/auto-world-backup-minecraft/README.md

 ---

+## Installation
+Before installing ensure you have Node.Js installed along with its package manager NVM to ensure it can fully work.

+It's also recommended to use this with screen or another alternative software to ensure the program keeps running.
+It can be installed anywhere and ran from anywhere that your operating system permits.

+---

 ### Changing Backup Period
 By default there's a few options to set the backup to which is in worded format, or a custom timefram can be set.